• Skip to main content

 Your creditors are notified as soon as your Chapter 7 bankruptcy case is filed.
 At this point, they must stop all harassing phone calls, harassing letters, garnishments, repossessions, and foreclosures.

-What is Chapter 7 in Bankruptcy?
+What is Chapter 7 in bankruptcy?

 This immediate protection from your creditors is one of the most important benefits of a Chapter 7 bankruptcy filing.
 As a debtor in Chapter 7, you can retain secured collateral, such as houses and cars, by reaching voluntary reaffirmation agreements with a specific creditor.